DHTMLX/docs-todolist/docs/api/methods/updatetask_method.md

 ### Description

-@short: updates properties of a task
+@short: Updates properties of a task

 ### Usage